getify/Functional-Light-JS/ch1.md

 >
 > https://twitter.com/jeremydmiller/status/568797862441586688

 Remember, every single line of code you write has a reader cost associated with it.
 That reader may be another team member, or even your future self.
-Neither of those readers will be impressed with overly clever, unnecessary sophistication to show off your FP agility.
+Neither of those readers will be impressed with overly clever, unnecessary sophistication just to show off your FP prowess.

 The best code is the code that is most readable in the future because it strikes exactly the right balance between what it can/should be (idealism) and what it must be (pragmatism).

 ## Resources

 I have drawn on a great many different resources to be able to compose this text.
-I believe you too may benefit from them, so I wanted to take a moment to point them out.
+I believe you, too, may benefit from them, so I wanted to take a moment to point them out.

 ### Books